toirl/cointrader/docs/usage.rst

         contrader start BTC_DASH BTC

-Cointrader expects a valid currency pair as argument and the start amount of BTC to the start command.
+Cointrader expects a valid currency pair as argument and the start amount of BTC to the start command. **Tip:** You can use the :ref:`exchange_command` to calculate the amount of BTC from given dollar.
 Please not that the naming of the currency pair is depended on the configured exchange.